Phurba – Three sided ritual dagger from Tibet – Old World Antiques

 Materials: Although they can be constructed from many different materials, Phurba’s, like most Tibetan ritual instruments are most often made of wood, brass or iron, the most valuable being of meteoric metal [‘Thogcha’ or ‘sky-iron’].

-Above image – From right to left: Nepal Phurbas 80 – 100 years old
+Above image – From left to right: Nepal Phurbas 80 – 100 years old

 3) Wood, 4 faced pommel; monkey depicted on blade (6 1/2″ x 1″) – $200.